YaraSenousy/FileBasedBlogSystem/README.md

 ---

 ## Usage

-- / — homepage showing an about section and some recent posts
+- `/` — Homepage showing an about section and recent posts
-- /blogs   — view and search published posts
+- `/blogs` — View and search published posts
-- /login  — authenticate with role-based credentials
+- `/login` — Authenticate with role-based credentials
-- /dashboard  — view and manage all posts for admins, authors, and editors
+- `/dashboard` — View and manage all posts for admins, authors, and editors
-- /create — write a new post (admin/author only)
+- `/create` — Write a new post (admin/author only)
-- /users — manage all users (admin only)
+- `/users` — Manage all users (admin only)
-- /tag — manage all tags (admin only)
+- `/tag` — Manage all tags (admin only)
-- /category — manage all categories (admin only)
+- `/category` — Manage all categories (admin only)
+- `/my-posts` — View and manage your own posts (authors, editors, admins)
+- `/team` — View all team members with names, roles, and profile links
+- `/profiles/:username` — View a user’s profile and their authored posts
+- `/saved` — View bookmarked posts with search functionality

 ---